Karnataka HC asks Congress to furnish permission taken for its 'padayatra' | Law-Order

 ''The High Court has served a notice to the Congress party, which is a responsible opposition party, asking them whom did they seek permission from and why did they choose this time for their agitation.
 Hence, I feel that they will stop it (march),'' Jnanendra said.

 Replying to a query on why the government did not stop the march at the beginning itself, the minister said, ''Your statement that this march should have been stopped is also the opinion of people.
 There is public anger against the padayatra.
 We had given them warning also.
-Against the background, we will take action.''
-The Congress started its 10-day padayatra demanding implementation of the Mekedatu project across Cauvery river, despite COVID-19 restrictions, on January 9.
+Against this background, we will take action.''
+Meanwhile, Karnataka Chief Secretary P Ravi Kumar held a meeting with Director General of Police Praveen Sood, Advocate General Prabhuling K Navadgi, and senior officials of various departments including home department regarding the government's submission to the court on Friday for allowing the padayatra, sources told PTI.

+Reacting to the development, former chief minister Siddaramaiah, who along with Congress state president D K Shivakumar is spearheading the march, said he would honour the High Court order.

+''I am not aware what the court has said.
+I will wait for the court order.
+The matter is posted to January 14.
+We will obey the order,'' Siddaramaiah said.
+He, however, said the padayatra would continue on Thursday as well.

 The Congress' march from Mekedatu to Bengaluru is scheduled to pass through Kanakapura, Ramanagara and Bidadi, before culminating at Basavanagudi in Bengaluru on January 19.
 It will be covering about 15 of the 224 Assembly constituencies in the state.